-A part-time faculty member can elect to participate in The New School's health care and dental care plans if he or she meets the eligibility requirements set forth in the collective bargaining agreement between the university and ACT-UAW.
-A key criterion is that part-time faculty members must have worked at the university for at least one academic year before they become eligible for health care and/or dental care plan coverage.
-In light of that criterion, newly hired part-time faculty members are not eligible for coverage during the first year of their employment with the university.
+Part-time faculty members can elect to participate in The New School's health care and dental care plans if they meet the eligibility requirements set forth in the collective bargaining agreement between the university and ACT-UAW.
+Part-time faculty members must work at the university for at least one academic year before they become eligible for health care and/or dental care plan coverage.
+Newly hired part-time faculty members are not eligible for coverage during the first year of their employment with the university.
 Please review the Benefits Eligibility Checklist for Academic Year 2013-2014 (PDF) to determine whether you are currently eligible for health care and dental care coverage.

 - A spouse (a copy of a marriage certificate is required)

 - A same- or opposite-sex domestic partner (a copy of an approved Statement of Domestic Partnership (PDF) is required)

 - A child (or children) through the end of the year in which he or she turns 26* (a copy of a birth certificate that shows the names of both the parent and the child or legal documentation of adoption or court-ordered care by the employee is required)